RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 categories: ["RS"]
 ---
-When you enable [database replication]({{< relref "/rs/concepts/high-availability/replication.md" >}}) for your database, RS replicates your data to a slave node to make sure that your data is highly available.
+When you enable [database replication]({{< relref "/rs/concepts/high-availability/replication.md" >}}) for your database, Redis Enterprise Software (RS) replicates your data to a slave node to make sure that your data is highly available.
 If the slave node fails or if the master node fails and the slave is promoted to master, the remaining master node is a single point of failure.